Communities in Conversation

 A Day of Worldwide Learning in Memory of Rabbi Jonathan Sacks זצ׳׳ל

-To mark this, The Rabbi Sacks Legacy Trust is inviting individuals, families, schools, organisations and communities from around the world to come together to remember the impact Rabbi Sacks made on the Jewish world and beyond, and to learn and teach some of his Torah.
+To mark the first yahrzeit (anniversary of the passing of) Rabbi Sacks, on 25-26 October 2021 (20 Marcheshvan 5782), The Rabbi Sacks Legacy launched a new programme of learning, and invited individuals, families, schools, organisations, and communities from around the world to come together to remember the impact Rabbi Sacks made on the Jewish world and beyond, and to learn and teach some of his Torah in his memory.

-Watch a Dvar Torah from Gila Sacks (Rabbi Sacks’ youngest daughter) to launch this new initiative.
+Watch the Dvar Torah delivered by Gila Sacks (Rabbi Sacks’ youngest daughter) to launch this new initiative.

 And he would do this through conversation, through talking and listening.
 So for him, conversation was a defining and spiritual act, a way of opening ourselves up to something beyond ourselves, of being challenged, the only way we could really become more than we were before.
 A training, perhaps, for opening ourselves up to God.

-In this coming week’s parsha Chayei Sarah, we read the before meeting his future wife for the first time, vayeitse Yizhak lsuach basader lifnot arev, “Yitzhak had gone out in the field before evening to meditate.”
+In this coming week’s parsha Chayei Sarah, we read the before meeting his future wife for the first time, vayeitse Yiztchak lsuach basader lifnot arev, “Yitzchak had gone out in the field before evening to meditate.”

 The Talmud in Brachot commenting on the choice of the word lasuach, usually meaning ‘to talk’ or ‘to converse’, states ein sicha ela tefilah, “There is no conversation without prayer” or, as my father explains it, conversation is a form of prayer.